-A much-awaited next-gen PS5 gaming console is now available across the world which is a successor and a powerful device than the PS4.
+A much-awaited next-gen PS5 gaming console is now available across the world which is a successor and a more powerful device to the PS4.
 Though the launch of PS5 didn’t go well or you can say that the bug-free performance didn’t go in the right direction for plenty of users.
 As we all know, these days most video games do come with a multiplayer mode which requires online gameplay or an internet connection.
-Now, some of the unfortunate PS5 users are reporting that the WiFi is not working problem on the newly launched console quite often.
+Some unfortunate PS5 users are reporting that the WiFi is not working problem on the newly launched console quite often.

 How to Fix PS5 WiFi Not Working Problem?

 There are a couple of troubleshooting steps mentioned below.
 However, before heading over to the below steps, make sure that your Wi-Fi is active and working properly on other devices.
 If in case, your Wi-Fi connection isn’t fast or stable enough, follow below:

 Simply restart your router in order to clear the temporary glitch of your networking device.
 It’ll basically ensure whether the Wi-Fi isn’t working for PS5 or all other devices.
 If the method didn’t work for you, head over to the next one.

 2. Power Cycle Your Router

 Sometimes normally rebooting your router may not come in handy.
 So, the affected users should also try power cycling the router to cross-check the problem.

 - First, turn off your router > Unplug the power cable from the router and power source.

 - Wait for a couple of seconds and then plug back in.